bedo22/Notes-app/README.md

 - 🔍 **Real-time Search** - Search notes by title or content instantly
 - 🎨 **Dark Mode** - Beautiful dark theme with persistent preference
 - 🔐 **User Authentication** - Secure login with Supabase Auth
+- 🔔 **Toast Notifications** - Non-intrusive feedback for all user actions
 - 📱 **Responsive Design** - Works seamlessly on desktop, tablet, and mobile
 - ⚡ **Fast Performance** - Built with Vite for lightning-fast development and production